JuliaAI/MLJ.jl/docs/src/composing_models.md

 Notice that field names for the composite are automatically generated based on the component model type names.
-The automatically generated name of the new model composite model type, `Pipeline406`, can be replaced with a user-defined one by specifying, say, `name=MyPipe`.
+The automatically generated name of the new model composite model type, `Pipeline406`, can be replaced with a user-defined one by specifying, say, `name=MyPipe`. **If you are planning on serializing (saving) a pipeline-machine, you will need to specify a name.**.

 The new model can be used just like any other non-composite model: